davebenson/daveb-option-parser/README.md

 An instance of the TypeInfo class is created when a new type is created via registerType.

 ### setDefaultLabel(labelText)

-# TODO
-* modes - like git, apt-get, etc support - a family of programs in one executable.
-  * designed
-  * TODO:
-    * implement addMode()
-    * implement getUsage()
-    * implement parse()
-    * example
-* short options - single character abbreviations.  multiple characters may be combined, except only one may take an argument.
-* feature: hidden options ?
-* feature: wrapper program support
-* bug: verify non-repeated arguments are really not repeated
-* cleanup: move all default handling to end.
-* mutually exclusive options: ie exactly 1 of these N options must be given;
-or 0 or 1 of these N options must be given.
-* tests
-  * permitArguments

 # AUTHOR